benitolopez/p/README.md

 # P

-P is a minimal project automator.
-It was inspired by prm, an awesome project of Eivind Arvesen.
-While I'm still thinking that prm is very good, I was looking for something more simple and that uses a different approach.
+**P** is a minimal project automator.
+It was inspired by [prm](https://github.com/eivind88/prm), an awesome project of Eivind Arvesen.
+While I'm still thinking that *prm* is very good, I was looking for something more simple.
 During the day, I switch between projects constantly, losing a lot of time.
 Sometimes I need to start some common tasks (launch Vim, start Gulp and so on), but often I only need to open the project with my editor.

-That's why I have created P.
+*prm* works in a different way.
+That's why I have created **P**.

 ## How it works

-When you run P, you run the script associated to your project.
+When you run **P**, you run the script associated to your project.
 You can open a new shell window, start a task runner or run a command.
-It's up to you.
-P creates this script with only one variable, `PROJECT_PATH`, the path of your project.
+It's up to you. **P** creates this script with only one variable, `PROJECT_PATH`, the path of your project.

 Example: